An image of a supermarket aisle.

 Sainsbury’s

-Sainsbury’s have told us that they have an FCOD animal testing policy for their own brand personal care, cosmetics and household cleaning range.
-However, they have not confirmed the dates with us.
+Sainsbury’s have confirmed that they have a FCOD animal testing policy for their own brand personal care and household cleaning products.
+They do not sell their products in China and they are not owned by a parent organisation

 FCOD Personal Care – Yes, date unconfirmed